FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 $$F_{score} = \frac{2*Recall*Precision}{Recall+Precision} $$

 ---

+> F1-Score might be a better measure to use if we need to seek a balance between Precision and Recall AND there is an uneven class distribution (large number of Actual Negatives).
+>> Applying the same understanding, we know that Recall shall be the model metric we use to select our best model when there is a high cost associated with False Negative.

 ### [Receiver Operating Characteristic Curve](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)
 An ROC curve is a graph showing the performance of a classification model **at all classification thresholds**.
 This curve plots two parameters: **Recall(TPR) and FPR**